wubeZ/donation-api/README.md

 ## Features

+- Seamlessly integrate with Stripe for secure donation processing.
 - Create a new donation and store the details in a Google Sheet.
 - Send confirmation emails to donors using Nodemailer.